Eboracum Racing Stables Visit - Craig Lidster Racing Club

 The un-named colt also comes from an illustrious pedigree as he is a produce of the famous Aga Khan breeding operation.
 He is the first foal of the twice raced filly Azenora, who in turn is a half sister to the dual winning juvenile and listed race placed Princesse de Saba.
 Further back in the family comes the classy Group Two winner Alnadana, trained by the legendary Alain de Royer-Dupre.

 With plenty of speed in the pedigree, plans can be drawn up already for an early season assault with the colt.
-A prospective long term aim at the Windsor Castle Stakes at Royal Ascot in June next year can provide owners with exciting dreams over the winter.
+A prospective long term aim at races such as the Windsor Castle Stakes at Royal Ascot in June and October's Two Year Old Trophy at Redcar can provide owners with exciting dreams over the winter.

 Un-Named Yearling